MyPureCloud/terraform-provider-genesyscloud/docs/resources/telephony_providers_edges_trunkbasesettings.md

 - `trunk_type` (String) The type of this trunk base.Valid values: EXTERNAL, PHONE, EDGE.

 ### Optional
+- `inbound_site_id` (String) The site to which inbound calls will be routed.
+Only valid for External BYOC Trunks.
 - `description` (String) The resource's description.
 - `managed` (Boolean) Is this trunk being managed remotely.
 This property is synchronized with the managed property of the Edge Group to which it is assigned.
 - `properties` (String) trunk base settings properties